 Helen Bateman, M.D.

-Dr. Bateman graduated from Royal Free Hospital School of Medicine, London University in 1989.
-Medical Residency included her appointment as Chief Medical Resident at University of Medicine and Dentistry of New Jersey and East Orange VA Medical Center.
+Dr. Bateman is a graduate of Royal Free Hospital School of Medicine, London University.
+Her Internal Medicine and chief medical residencies were followed by Allergy Immunology fellowship at University of Medicine and Dentistry of New Jersey and East Orange VA with subsequent board certifications.

 Ashley Gray Sterrett, M.D.

 Dr. Ashley Gray Sterrett is a Clinical Assistant Professor at USF and full-time faculty at the James A. Haley VA hospital in Tampa.
 She received her MD from Mercer University in Macon Georgia in 2004.
 She came to USF, first to complete her residency in internal medicine, and then she received her training in rheumatology from USF, graduating in 2009.
 During her training in rheumatology, her focus was on education, principally teaching large joint injection to internal medicine residents, and MSK ultrasound.
 She is board certified in both internal medicine and rheumatology.

 She has several publications, including a book on rheumatology cases, and has presented posters at the 2008 and 2010 ACR meetings, as well as assisted with teaching workshops at the same ACR meetings.
 Most recently, she presented a poster related to Osteoporosis at the International Clinical Densitometry meeting in 2013.
 Her ongoing research interests continue to center on educational, particularly the use of musculoskeletal ultrasound for the diagnosis and management of arthritis, as well as the use of virtual tools to teach the next generation of physicians.